r00k135/kodi-alexa-skill/README.md

 # kodi-alexa-skill
-Alexa Skill to Control Kodi
+Alexa Skill to Control Kodi - Implemented in NodeJS

 ```
                      Firewall